I am the Achiever Beaver (aka Beaverelli). If you look at my photos, it shouldn’t take you long to figure out why.

 So if you are any (or all) of those things, the flags will come in handy on finding the right activity, recipe, shopping experience that fits nicely into your world.

-by I got inspired.
+I got inspired.
 Inspired to get involved and inspired to dig up the ol’ Achiever Beaver.

 Mr. Beaverelli forwarded me an article talking about a new app called OLIO that will reduce the waste of food.
 As you all know, I HATE waste and do everything I can to prevent it.